nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Notor allows you to search for groups and people, and both searches have slightly different requirements.

-Lets break down what happens to call a person command.
+Let's break down what happens when you call a command, like the find command.
 The following is a low-level sequence diagram to show in detail how the method is called.

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)

-* The common logic for all commands is shared in LogicManager and NotorParser, which uses the Command design pattern.
-Making use of polymorphism, we know we will have a Command returned which can be executed by the Logic Manager, while different classes hold the functionality.
+* The common logic for all commands is shared in `LogicManager` and `NotorParser`, which uses the Command design pattern.
+Making use of polymorphism, we know we will have a `Command` returned which can be executed by the `LogicManager`, while different classes hold the functionality.
-* Each command parser is responsible for checking that the correct parameters have been passed, and forming them into
+* Each specific command parser (`FindCommandParser` in the diagram) is responsible for checking that the correct parameters have been passed, and forming them into the appropriate parameters.
+The parser creates an appropriate command (`FindPersonCommand`), which extends the `Command` interface.
+Hence, we know the `FindPersonCommand` will definitely implement `execute`.
+* In the constructor for the `FindPersonCommand`, the `FindPersonExecutor` is initialised.
+As mentioned earlier, executors hold all the execution functionality.
+In the case of find, this means in its initialisation it is passed the predicate initialised in the `FindCommandParser` which is used to filter the list of persons in the model later
+* After the initialisation of the `FindPersonCommand` is done, the Command is returned all the way to `LogicManager`.
+* `LogicManager` uses the Command API to call execute() on the command, which calls the execute method on the executor.
+* The executor updates the model and returns the command result, which is passed back to the `LogicManager`.

 ### Model Changes